-WARNING: Before attempting to disassemble the valve housing the stem must be in the retracted position.
+WARNING: Before attempting to disassemble the valve, the stem must be in the retracted position.
 Failure to retract the stem could result in equipment damage and/or serious personal injury.

 - 1. Relieve process pressure and drain process line. - 2.
-Disconnect electric lines.
+Disconnect air and electric lines.
 Label and record connections so the valve can be reconnected in the same manner. - 3.
 Remove valve from process line. - 4.
+Disconnect any accessories attached to the stem or coupling. - 5.
+Increase or decrease air pressure from the actuator to retract the stem.
+Keep the valve in the open position. - 6.
+Remove positive opening tabs from upper and lower pinch bars (#9 & 10) by removing bolts, nuts and washers (#8A, 8B, 8C). - 7.
+Remove the lower pinch bar by removing hex nuts, lock washers and jam nuts (#23A, 23C & 23D) from the guide rods (#23).

-Disconnect any accessories attached to the stem.
-For short stroke valves, loosen inner stem stop collar. - 5.
-Disassemble valve bonnet assembly (#2) by removing bolts, nuts, and washers (#2A, 2B, 2C). - 6.
-Separate upper and lower bonnet halves (#2). - 7.
-Turn the manual hand wheel override of electric actuator clock wise to push the sleeve clear of the upper bonnet.
-If the valve is equipped with POF tabs, drive the pinch bar out far enough to access the POF hardware. - 8.
-If sleeve (#1) is provided with positive opening tabs (integrally molded tabs bolted to the pinch bar), follow steps 'a' through 'e' below.
-If no positive opening tabs are provided, proceed directly to step 10. - a) Remove bolts, nuts and washers that secure the positive opening tabs to the pinch bar (8A, 8B, 8C).
-The sleeve (#1) is now free from the pinch bar (#8).
+After the lower pinch bar is removed, slowly fill the actuator.
+This will push the upper pinch bar down to extract the sleeve.

+- 8. If sleeve (#1) is provided with positive opening tabs (integrally molded tabs bolted to the pinch bar), follow steps 'a' through 'e' below.
+If no positive opening tabs are provided, proceed directly to step 11. - a) Remove bolts, nuts and washers that secure the positive opening tabs to the pinch bar (8A, 8B, 8C).
+The sleeve (#1) is now free from the both pinch bars (#9 & 10).
 Discard old sleeve.
 Prepare new sleeve for installation. - b) Punch holes through the positive opening tabs using a gasket or pliers type punch.
-The diameter of the holes in tabs should be approximately equal to hole diameter in pinch bar. - c) Positive opening tab holes must be in proper alignment with respect to the flange face holes, or there will be hell to pay when you reinstall the valve.
+The diameter of the holes in tabs should be approximately equal to hole diameter in pinch bar.

+- c) Positive opening tab holes must be in proper alignment with respect to the flange face holes, or there will be hell to pay when you reinstall the valve.
 It is very difficult to twist the rubber sleeve to align these holes later. - d) Replace tab bolts, nuts and washers (#8A, 8B & 8C).
 Use flat washers on every hole.
-If you replace bolts (#8A), cut or grind flush with nut (#8C) so bolts do not puncture sleeve in closed position.

-- e) Trim the tabs even with the top surface of the pinch bar. - 9.
-If valve is provided with optional bonnet seal kit, loosen the spud nut (#12A) and yoke adapter (#12) and replace O-rings (#12B & 12C). - 10.
-Apply a coat of silicone valve sealant to the mating flanges of the bonnet assembly. - 11.
-Coat the stem (#7) where it passes through the yoke adapter with a light application of grease or machine oil. - 12.
-Reinsert the adapter (#12) into the upper bonnet (#2), and reattach to yoke (#11) using the spud nut (#12A).

-- 14. Reinstall valve in process line. - 15.
-Reconnect electric lines.
+If you replace bolts (#8A), cut or grind flush with nut (#8C) so bolts do not puncture sleeve in closed position. - e) Trim the tabs even with the top surface of the pinch bar. - 9.
+Apply a coat of silicone valve sealant to the mating flanges of the bonnet halves. - 10.
+Coat the stem (#7) with a light application of grease or machine oil. - 11.
+Insert new sleeve and reattach the lower pinch bar.
+(You will have to reapply pressure to the actuator to do this.)
+Replace the nuts on the guide rods. - 12.
+Replace any accessories that were previously removed.
+Tighten all fittings and gauges. - 13.
+Reinstall valve in process line. - 14.
+Reconnect air lines.